The category of implicative algebras and realizability: Introduction

-\item Let us briefly describe the contents of this work.
-In Section 2 we recall the concepts of implicative algebra due to A. Miquel and of its twin sister: ordered combinatory algebras with full adjunction.
-We also recall the concept of abstract Krivine structure due to Streicher, and two basic constructions that we name $K$ and $A$ that were introduced in \cite{kn:ocar} and \cite{kn:ocar2} and go back and forth between implicative algebras and abstract Krivine structures.
-We also write the proofs of some results related to these concepts that are needed later.
-In Section 3 we introduce the concepts of computationally dense morphism and applicative morphism of implicative algebras (or full adjunction ordered combinatory algebras) constructing in that manner the categories ${\bf IAc}$ and ${\bf IA}$.
-In this part we adapt to our context results from \cite{kn:OostenZou2016} that are also related to \cite{kn:hofstra2003} and \cite{kn:hofstra2006}.
-In Section 4 we define the similarly named morphisms between abstract Krivine structures to obtain the categories of ${\bf AKSc}$ and ${\bf AKS}$.
-In Section 5 we prove that the constructions named $A$ and $K$ can be extended to functors in the corresponding categories.
-In Section 6 we obtain the adjunction result we were looking for, as depicted in the diagram: In Section 7 we recall some concepts related to interior and Alexandroff interior operators in implicative algebras, and show that any interior operator has an Alexandroff approximation.
-In Section 8 we use the interior operator to construct from an implicative algebra $\mathcal A$ and an Alexandroff interior operator $\iota$, another implicative algebra $\mathcal A_\iota$ and show that under some mild restrictions --valid in the main examples we deal with-- the inclusion $\mathcal A_\iota \subseteq \mathcal A$ and the morphism $\iota:\mathcal A \to \mathcal A_\iota$ are computationally dense morphisms.
+In Section \ref{section:iaaks}, we recall/introduce, some concepts treated in previous papers by the current authors or by collaborators --though not always in the same guise-- e.g. \cite{kn:ocar,kn:ocar2}, \cite{kn:implimiquel,kn:implimiquel2} and also the recent thesis \cite{kn:emthesis} --where an overview of the structures treated in this paper is presented.
+Therein, we recall the concept of implicative algebra due to A. Miquel (see \cite{kn:implimiquel, kn:implimiquel2, kn:newmiquel} and also \cite{kn:emthesis}), and of its twin sister: ordered combinatory algebras with full adjunction.
+We also recall the concept of abstract Krivine structure due to Streicher, and two basic constructions, named $A$ and $K$, that were introduced in \cite{kn:ocar} and \cite{kn:ocar2} and go back and forth between abstract Krivine structures and implicative algebras.
+We also give some results related to these concepts that are needed later.
+Moreover, we adapt/recall some basic constructions we have developed previously (particularly in \cite{kn:ocar2} and that also appeared in \cite{kn:implimiquel2}) that produce triposes from implicative algebras.
+We intend to understand the results on the equivalence of the triposes that we name as Krivine's, Streicher's and bullet tripos (see \cite{kn:ocar2}) in terms of the morphisms introduced in IAs and AKSes in Section \ref{section:appmorfisms}.
+The results concerning this, appear in Sections \ref{section:IAtoTripos} and \ref{section:implocas}.

+In Section \ref{section:appmorfisms} we introduce the concepts of computationally dense morphism and applicative morphism of implicative algebras (or full adjunction ordered combinatory algebras), thus defining two categories with objects the implicative algebras: ${\bf IAc}$ and ${\bf IA}$.
+The morphisms defined in this section are, as we mentioned before, an adaptation to our context of constructions from \cite{kn:OostenZou2016} that are also related to \cite{kn:hofstra2003} and \cite{kn:hofstra2006}.

+In Section \ref{section:moraks} we define the similarly named morphisms between abstract Krivine structures to obtain the categories ${\bf AKSc}$ and ${\bf AKS}$.
+In Section \ref{section:functoriality} we prove that the constructions named $A$ and $K$ can be extended to functors in the corresponding categories (see the diagram below).

+In Section \ref{section:adjunction} we obtain the adjunction result we were looking for, as depicted in the diagram: